mysterytony/mysterytony.github.io/notes/cs246/lecture.md

 what happens when these go out of scope?

-n1 - dtor runs, list is deleted, ok
+`n1` - dtor runs, list is deleted, ok

-n2 n3 go out of scope, n3's dtor attempts to delete n2
+`n2` `n3` go out of scope, `n3`'s dtor attempts to delete `n2`

-but n2 is on the stack, not on the heap, undefined behavior
+but `n2` is on the stack, not on the heap, undefined behavior

-class Node relies on an assumption to proper operation that next is either nullptr or a valid ptr to the heap
+class `Node` relies on an assumption to proper operation that next is either `nullptr` or a valid ptr to the heap

-this is an invariant - a statement that holds true - that next is either nullptr or valid heap ptr - upon which Node relies. but we can't guarantee this invariant - no control over the user - can't guarantee any invariant
+this is an invariant - a statement that holds true - that next is either `nullptr` or valid heap ptr - upon which Node relies. but we can't guarantee this invariant - no control over the user - can't guarantee any invariant

 e.g. a stack - invariant - last item pushed is first item popped
 *	but not if the client can manipulate the underlying data